Tl;Dr:

 Testing with a larger sample size

-Including more returning customers in particular would fill in the gaps and provide stronger validation for the IA.
+Including more returning customers in particular would fill in any gaps in data confidence and provide stronger validation for the IA.

 Measuring success

-Future testing should evaluate time on task, search vs. navigation, conversion rates, and error frequency to further validate the updates.
+Future testing should evaluate time on task, search vs. navigation, conversion rates, and error frequency.